abhimanyusood/techblog/_posts/2018-8-24-namespace-use-autoloader.md

 ```php
 use Foos\demo;
 ```
-is read as -
+is interpreted as -
 ```php
 use Foos\demo as demo;
 ```

 So, in your code, you can just use the class name demo and the full name Foo\demo will automatically be referenced!

-That's the power of use statement.
+That's the beauty of use statement.
 You retain the organizational power of namespaces without going through the pain of using full class names each time.